teledong/homebrew-alt/README.md

 Brews in this repository are broken out as described below.

+  * avr:
+    The avr toolchain, avr-binutils, avr-gcc and avr-libc.

   * duplicates:
     These brews duplicate OS X functionality, though may provide newer or bug-fixed versions.